Click for homepage

 A3

-American suitcase spy radio set TR1 or SSTR-1 (WWII)
+American spy radio set TR1 or SSTR-1 of WWII vintage

-Watertight modular RT-3 radio set developed in the USA (also known as RS-1 abd AN/GRC-109)
+Watertight modular RT-3 radio set developed in the USA for use by the CIA.
+Also known as RS-1 and AN/GRC-109.

-Modular valve-based US spy radio set (made by Motorola as the RS-6)
+Modular valve-based US/CIA spy radio set (made by Motorola as the RS-6)

 Modular German SP-15 spy radio set, known in the Netherlands as FSS-7 and modified with a synthesizer